List of Barnyard characters: The Jersey Cows

-The Jersey Cows are Eddy (voiced by Maurice LaMarche), Igg (voiced S. Scott Bullock), and Bud (voiced by John DiMaggio), a trio of cows who first appears in the film.
+The Jersey Cows are Eddy (voiced by S. Scott Bullock), Igg (voiced by Maurice LaMarche), and Bud (voiced by John DiMaggio), a trio of cows who first appears in the film.
 They enjoy pranking humans and dislike having rules.
 They're seen in the episodes "Cow's Night Out" and "Otis' Mom" and also have cameo appearances in several other episodes as well.

 Everett

 Everett (voiced by Lloyd Sherr) is the farmer's elderly bloodhound who first appears in the film, where he celebrates his 13th birthday, making him 91 in dog years.
 As the oldest animal on the farm, Everett is depicted as being droopy and is as thin as his own skeleton, which can easily be seen.
 Everett uses a walker to get around, except for when he is playing an instrument, and hardly ever talks, but in very few episodes, he speaks.
 In an episode, it is revealed that he was once an explorer, and he is a good fighter when he is protecting the corn from the crows.